Invoca/developer-docs/source/web_integration/pnapi_web_integration.rst

       Arguments: `mapping`

       Name of a function to call when Invoca has finished running.
-Note: Do not call the function, simply pass reference.
+      This is called after Invoca has run the default number replacement code and swapped out any numbers that were found.

       For example: `functionName` not `functionName()`.